Get Awesome Deals on Water Filters! Fast Shipping Across Australia—Shop Now!

 • d.
 Tighten the mounting nut from underneath the sink to secure the faucet in place.

 • e.
 Connect the faucet's water line to the filter's outlet line, using Teflon tape to ensure a watertight seal on threaded connections.
-Be sure to follow the manufacturer's guidelines for proper water line routing and connections.

 Step 8: Flush the System